cmooneycollett/aoc2017/README.md

-# Advent of Code [YEAR]
+# Advent of Code 2017

-Template Rust project for Advent of Code challenges.
+My solutions of [Advent of Code 2017](https://adventofcode.com/2017) in Rust.
+New and improved project template.